Mfigueira/weigh-me/README.md

 Project stack:

-- Backend/API: Python with Flask
+- Backend (API): Python with Flask - Deployed to Heroku
-- DB: PostgreSQL
+- DB: PostgreSQL (remotely integrated in Heroku)
-- Frontend: React and Material-UI
+- Frontend: React - Deployed to Vercel
-- Deployment: Heroku

 ## How does it work?